camayl/Anki-xuehanyu/README.md

 - HSK 2 Everyday Chinese

 # Updates
 This deck will be continuously updated.
-Please check this GutHub repository for future updates.
+Please check this GitHub repository for future updates.

 ### Material that will be added:
 - Future Konfuzius-Institut courses